 As an employer of more than 250 employees in the UK, we are required to carry out Gender Pay Gap Reporting for those employees in accordance with the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
 We confirm that the data reported is accurate.

 Gender Pay Gap

-We are very pleased with the mean result of our reporting on mean hourly rates, being that women earn the same as men (based on a 0.5% differential in mean hourly rates).
-This is well below the mean gender pay gap UK benchmark cited by the Office of National Statistics (ONS) of 17.4%.
+We are very pleased with the result of our reporting of the median hourly rate, being that women earn the same as men (based on a 0.6% differential in median hourly rates).
+This is well below the median gender pay gap UK benchmark cited by the Office of National Statistics (ONS) of 8.6%.

 We believe that this is indicative of our approach to equality throughout our workforce, regardless of gender.